unlock-protocol/unlock/unlock-protocol-com/blog/web3jam.md

 **Adoption & Integration**

-Approximately 17 teams worked with our protocol in some capacity in their projects and that gives us both hope in the future direction of web3 and some joy in the fact that so many teams saw what was possible with Unlock.
+Approximately 17 teams worked with our protocol in some capacity in their projects and that gives us both hope in the future direction of web3 and joy in the fact that so many teams saw what was possible with Unlock.
 While we’re still so early in the web3 world, we are very excited to see so much adoption of the protocol is in motion for the devs building the foundational elements of the next evolution of the web.

 A special thanks to EthGlobal for creating such powerful hackathons and for giving us an avenue to sponsor so many amazing projects. wagmi.